hooyao/SynologyCloudSyncTool/README.md

 3. Drag the encrypted files and drop them on **SimpleCLI-x86.exe**
 4. **SimpleCLI-x86.exe** will create a directory *output* in the same directory as itself and write the decrypted files into it.
-5. Known limitation: this application is a POC, it uses an inefficient buffer to copy between streams, it's slow, < 10M/s on Intel 8700K.
+5. Known limitation: this application is a POC, the unit test coverage is literally zero.
+But it should be safe to use.
+The file is hashed to compare with the md5 stored in the meta.

 # Special Thanks
 This project is a remake of